-- Advance Manufacturing (only as a complementary use component)
+- Advance Manufacturing

 - Food and Beverage

 - Health and Life Sciences

 - Innovation and Technology

-b) Region of Peel Matching Grants
+ii.
+Region of Peel Matching Grants

 In 2020, Regional Council directed Regional staff to explore the feasibility of establishing a Regional community improvement plan (CIP) for major office development.
-It was recommended that the Region support local municipal major office employment CIPs by contributing the Tax Increment Equivalent

-Grants (TIEG) for office developments of 20,000 sq. ft.
+It was recommended that the Region support local municipal major office employment CIPs by contributing the Tax Increment Equivalent Grants (TIEG) for office developments of 20,000 sq. ft.
 (1,858 sq. meters) or above.